 Balm, Common balm, Sweet Balm, Sweet Mary, Honey Plant, Cure-all, Dropsy Plant, Melissa

 — Calming, sedative, relaxant, anti-spasmodic.
 Lifts and lightens the spirits.
-Useful for feelings of depression, anxious heart & digestion, irritability, flatulent dyspepsia, nervous debility & exhaustion, palpitations, useful in hyperthyroid (used with other herbs in hyperthyroidism – overactive thyroid).
+Useful for feelings of depression, anxious heart & digestion, irritability, flatulent dyspepsia, nervous debility & exhaustion, palpitations, can be useful in hyperthyroid (used with other herbs in hyperthyroidism – overactive thyroid).
+Anti-viral so really useful for low mood following viruses.

 The English word lavender is generally thought to be derived from Old French lavandre, ultimately from the Latin lavare (to wash), referring to the use of infusions of the plants

 — Sedative, hypnotic, for feelings of depression.
-Useful for anxiousness with despondency, confusion, troubled busy mind, headaches, insomnia, liver tension & heat, stress-related heart & digestive upset.
+Useful for anxiousness with despondency, confusion, troubled busy mind, tension headaches, insomnia, liver tension & heat, stress-related heart & digestive upset.
+Lowers bloodpressure.
+Caution: if you experience very low blood pressure.

 Quaker bonnet/hat, Mad-Dog, Madweed, Madderweed, Virginia Skullcap, Blue Pimpernel, Helmet Flower, Hoodwort.